A WORLD WITHOUT BREAD

 The world has been ravaged by hunger and starvation caused by famine, plagues and war.
 War was the main reason to secure bread by exploiting each other and leave the loser in dire need.
 Losers united and became strong enough to exploit others.
 Living off the spoils of the losers, led to the neglecting their own agriculture.
 Weapons of war became more important than bread.
 Even in our time, we farmers were rationed to support the war and the weapon industry.
 Instead of improving the land, we had to strengthen the war machine.
 If we did not, we became traitors of the Reich and ended up in concentration camps.
 In Dachau alone 2999 clergymen were killed before Jews were brought in.
 It was not just Germans, who were doing the killing.
 All our able and fit Germans in our community in Poland were incarcerated, mistreated and some were killed.
 There is no hiding place for people that do not match the profile of those in power.
 We all feel endangered by people, who differ from us during war; particularly, when it concerns our survival.
 In one instance, the people in hiding silenced their crying baby from being killed themselves.
 War is not a bread maker, but it is a path to famine, suffering and starvation.
 It devastates the land and decreases the supply of bread.

-Jesus, the Christian authority on how God feels about the world, said that God loved the world and that He wanted the world being managed with love (Jn.
-3:16).
-“The earth is the Lord’s and the fullness of it, and so is all life in the world” (Ps.
-24:1).
-The world is God’s garden and man is his steward or faithful servant (Gen. 2:5).
-God made a good world and everything in it was good (Gen. 1).
-God, alone, is good and the Bestower of every good gift after man disobeyed and lost Paradise (Mk.
-10:18; Ja.
-1:17).
-Man was also good, until he allowed himself to be misled by temptation (Gen. 3).
+Jesus, the Christian authority on how God feels about the world, said that God loved the world and that He wanted the world being managed with love (John 3:16).
+“The earth is the Lord’s and the fullness of it, and so is all life in the world” (Psalms 24:1).
+The world is God’s garden and man is his steward or faithful servant (Genesis 2:5).
+God made a good world and everything in it was good (Genesos 1).
+God, alone, is good and the Bestower of every good gift after man disobeyed and lost Paradise (Mark 10:18; James 1:17).
+Man was also good, until he allowed himself to be misled by temptation (Genesis 3).
 It was, when man seared his conscience, that he no longer was capable of “agape” love and replaced it with “phileo” love and “eros” love.
 In most cultures we have one word for “love,” but in practice, we do have three distinct applications.
 We have a godly kind of love, where we get our hands dirty doing something beneficial for others.
 It is sacrificial, without counting one’s own cost.
 That is precisely what “agape” love is about.
-Then, we do have a friendship kind of love, where we do for each other what is acceptable, proper and expected.
+Then, we do have a friendship kind of love, where we do for each other what is acceptable, proper, and expected.
 We manage to get along and serve each other, and we even risk our lives for our friends.
-This is “phileo” love and it is sufficient for most of us, as it was for Peter (Jn.
-21:15-17).
+This is “phileo” love and it is sufficient for most of us, as it was for Peter (John 21:15-17).
 The most used kind of love in our today’s culture is the “eros” love.
-It is driven by sexual passion and a desire for fame, lust and riches.
-The word “eros” does not appear in the Bible; but the Bible is filled with people, who practiced “eros” love openly in public.
+It is driven by sexual passion and a desire for fame, lust, and riches.
+The word “eros” does not appear in the Bible, but the Bible is filled with people, who practiced “eros” love openly in public.

 The “eros” lives in all of us and it is the major cause why the world is breaking up.
 The “eros” within us is too hungry to be satisfied.
 It is not content with mere bread and drink.
 We need and want to be recognized; and in order to do so, we use any means to get where we want to go or where we want to be.
 It is then, that we like Eve, listen to the snakes, which have the cure for our hunger.
 I remember well, how Hitler became a hero for our people, including myself.
 We were persecuted and threatened with Siberia, at the onset of World War II, and Hitler delivered us from that dismal fate.
 My wife and her family were on a train to Siberia, when the German army advanced into Russia and the Soviets needed the train to transfer soldiers.
 They unloaded my wife’s people in an open filed, where they were to be killed.
 The German army surprised the killers, and brought these people back to us in Western Poland.
 Who do we think was the hero for these people?
 Of course, at the end we were worse off than before.
 The tragic part was, what Hitler did with us, would end in disaster.
 We were helpless to do anything about.
 That is, precisely, what the American politicians are doing to America, and we can do nothing to prevent immanent disaster.
 America is not about to believe, that their program failed in China and Russia.
 A small country, like Cuba, has made it longer than any other, because it shipped her unemployed and unwanted to America.
 Socialism came to America in small dozes and it was constantly interrupted by capitalism.
 The next election will decide, whether socialism can be contained or restrained.